Ohio Juvenile Hit-and-Run (Hit-Skip) Cases Explained: Protecting Your Child’s Future

 Steps Parents Should Take Immediately

-- Do not let your child speak to police without an attorney present
+• Protect Your Child’s Rights – Do not allow your child to answer police questions without a lawyer present.

-- Contact an experienced Cleveland criminal defense lawyer immediately
+• Call a Defense Lawyer Immediately – Contact an experienced Cleveland criminal defense attorney who handles juvenile hit-skip cases.

-- Be prepared to attend all court hearings with your child
+• Stay Involved – Be prepared to attend every court appearance with your child and understand each stage of the process.

-Parents who act quickly give their child the best chance at a favorable outcome.
+Parents who act fast and secure experienced legal representation give their child the strongest chance at protecting their record, license, and future.

 Take the First Step Toward Protecting Your Child’s Future